edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6 - page 01.md

 ## Point_onCurve, ControlPoly4_segment, ControlPoly6, and CubicCurve6 macros in NURBSlib_EVM

 The methods shown here to work with curves are almost identical to the methods used to work with surfaces.
-Learning the curve method will tell you if you wish to learn to manipulate the grid version (same but more parameters to set).

 Point_onCurve and ControlPoly4_segment respectively define points along a curve and sections of a curve (at those points).